 wenty-one telephone interviews were conducted between mid-April and June 2004.
-The Michigan Federation for Children and Families corresponded with supervisors and directors of public and private child welfare agencies across the state of Michigan, and requested that these agency leaders identify resilient child welfare supervisors and frontline workers as potential participants for the telephone interviews.
+The Michigan Federation for Children and Families corresponded with supervisors and directors of public and private child welfare agencies across the state of Michigan and requested that these agency leaders identify resilient child welfare supervisors and frontline workers as potential participants for the telephone interviews.
 Fifty-seven potential participants were identified as resilient child welfare workers, defined as effective, caring individuals who had been working in the child welfare field for three years or more.

-Within the time frame of the study and to gain responses from a variety of agencies, twenty-one workers identified as resilient participated in telephone interviews.
+Within the time frame of the study and to gain responses from a variety of agencies, 21 workers identified as resilient participated in telephone interviews.
+The 21 workers were selected from 17 different agencies (two workers were selected from each of four agencies).
 The telephone interviews ranged from approximately 60 to 90 minutes in length.
 Each interview asked the informant to answer the following open-ended questions as well as provide brief demographic and education/training information.